tfha/syntetic_rock_joint_generation_for_ml/.github/copilot_instructions.md

 ### Structure and principles in this repo

 - The repo is structured with running scripts in the `scripts` directory which use functionality implemented in a python package in `src/ml_segmentation`.
-- Config values for use in running scripts are mainly defined using the hydra configuration system, seen by adding a hydra decorator to the main functions in the running scripts
+- Config values for use in running scripts are mainly defined using the hydra configuration system, seen by adding a hydra decorator to the main functions in the running scripts.
+- Use hydra config functionality for CLI argument parsing and for loading configuration values from YAML files, not argparse or other libraries.
 - Config values are given in yaml files in a `config`directory in the `scripts` directory
 - Since I have defined the `ml_segmentation` package as include from `src` in the `pyproject.toml` file you can import functionality from the package using only `ml_segmentation`.
+- Configuration management follows a strict pattern:
+  - Hydra is used ONLY in the running scripts (in `scripts` directory) to load configuration values from YAML files
+  - Configuration values are validated using Pydantic models defined in `schema_config.py`
+  - The validated Pydantic model (`pcfg`) should be used throughout the code, NOT the raw Hydra config (`cfg`)
+  - No Hydra imports or usage should appear in the package functionality (in `ml_segmentation` package)
+  - This approach provides: 1) Type safety with IDE completion, 2) Validation of required fields, 3) Centralized configuration management, and 4) Clear separation between configuration and functionality

 ### General principles for code formatting and design